ygt-mikekchar/rust-monad-kata/README.md

     closure that takes a `Seed` as a parameter.  `rand_pair` should look something like: `general_pair(rand_letter, rand)(seed)`.

-Spoiler: For very good reasons, Rust implements functions and closures differently.
+Spoiler #1: For very good reasons, Rust implements functions and closures differently.
 The type of a function is `fn(...) -> ...` The type of a closure is `Fn(...) -> ...`.
 When Rust returns a value from a function, it uses the memory allocated on the stack in the calling